Visiting Princess Hills safely

 Princess Hills camping area is closed throughout the wet season from 1 December to 31 March inclusive—roads into and on the park become impassable for extended periods and are closed to public access.
 These dates may vary depending on weather and road conditions, and roads may also be closed after heavy rain.
 Observe road closures and restrictions, as penalties can apply.
 Check park alerts and Queensland Traffic for local road conditions.
 The Bureau of Meteorology provides updated weather reports.

 By road, Princess Hills camping area is 124km south-east of Mount Garnet—the two hour drive passes through several cattle stations.
 From Mount Garnet, travel 4km west along the Kennedy Highway and turn left onto Gunnawarra Road.
 About 55km along Gunnawarra Road turn right onto Wairuna Road and travel 42km to the Princess Hills Road turn-off.
 Turn left at the intersection and travel another 11km to the park boundary.
 Turn left onto Greasy Track and travel a further 12km.
-Site one is 200m off the main track, and site two is 1km.
+Camp site 1 is 200m off the main track, and camp site 2 is 1km.
 Access should only be attempted in dry conditions and four-wheel-drive vehicles are recommended.
 Access roads are suitable for off-road caravans and camper trailers.

 There are no wheelchair-accessible facilities at Princess Hills.